-Notice to Maine Resident
+Notice to Maine Residents

-On or about December 11, 2020, HSPRD provided written notice of this incident to affected individuals, which includes approximately one (1) Maine resident.
-Written notice is being provided in substantially the same form as the letter attached here as Exhibit A. Notification to impacted individuals is ongoing, and HSPRD may supplement this notification if it is determined that a significant amount of additional Maine residents will receive notice.
+On or about January 4, 2021, FGCU Foundation provided written notice of this incident to affected individuals, which includes twenty-six (26) Maine residents.
+Written notice was provided in substantially the same form as the letter attached hereto as Exhibit A.